Have you ever heard that alcohol will give you liver disease?

 What is the liver and why should we care for it?

 The liver is the largest solid organ in the human body.
-Holding 13% of the body’s blood supply, it is the second most complex organ in the body having hundreds of functions such as:
+Holding 13% of the body’s blood supply, it is the second most complex organ in the body and has hundreds of functions such as:

 - Aiding digestion of food